AdobeDocs/experience-platform.en/help/dataflows/ui/monitor-destinations.md

 >[!CONTEXTUALHELP]
 >id="platform_monitoring_activation"
 >title="Activation"
->abstract="The destination activation view contains information on the segment's activation status and metrics taken from Real-time Customer Profile to generate unique identities."
+>abstract="The destination activation view contains information on the segment's activation status and metrics taken from Real-Time Customer Profile to generate unique identities."

 To access the [!UICONTROL Monitoring] dashboard, select **[!UICONTROL Monitoring]** (![monitoring icon](../assets/ui/monitor-destinations/monitoring-icon.png)) in the left navigation.
 Once on the [!UICONTROL Monitoring] page, select [!UICONTROL Destinations].
 The [!UICONTROL Monitoring] dashboard contains metrics and information on the destination run jobs.